7h3w4lk3r/pyback/README.md

 # PYBACK 2.0
-#### Another FUD (if you keep it that way) cross-platform backdoor and CNC written in python 2.
+#### FUD (if you keep it that way) cross-platform backdoor and CNC written in python 2 with post exploitation modules and encrypted communication.
-#### i tried to make the code as clean as possible for future development and as i dont consider myself a developer i would be happy to have some feedback and suggestions on this project.

 # Top Features
 .
 Cross-platform modules (of course)
 .
 Direct shell access ( no need to type extra garbage )
 .
 AES encrypted communication
 .
 Command and Control center
 .
-Can execute commands on all sessions at the same time (happy SKs?)
+Can execute commands on all sessions at the same time ( AKA Botnet )
 .
 Download/upload files
 .
-Check for virtual machine and sandbox
+Detect virtual machine and sandbox
 .
 Take screenshots
 .
 Dump clipboard
 .
 Keylogger